CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Network-Time-Protocol-NTP.md

 weight: 126
 toc: 3
 ---
 The `ntpd` daemon running on the switch implements the NTP protocol.
-It synchronizes the system time with time servers listed in the `/etc/ntp.conf` file.
-The `ntpd` daemon is started at boot by default.
+It synchronizes the system time with time servers in the `/etc/ntp.conf` file.
+The `ntpd` daemon starts at boot by default.

 {{%notice note%}}
 If you intend to run this service within a {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRF">}}, including the {{<link url="Management-VRF" text="management VRF">}}, follow {{<link url="Management-VRF#run-services-within-the-management-vrf" text="these steps">}} to configure the service.